 Check out our Club's website by clicking here

-Kiwanis International is a global organization of nearly 660,000 members dedicated to serving the children of the world.
-Kiwanis and its family of clubs––Circle K International for university students, Key Club for students age 14-18, Builders Club for students age 11-14, Kiwanis Kids for students age 6-12 and Aktion Club for adults living with disabilities––annually raise more than $10o million and dedicate more than 18.5 million volunteer hours through 150,000 annual service projects to strengthen communities and serve children.
+When you give a child the chance to learn, experience, dream, grow, succeed and thrive, great things can happen.
+Kiwanis and its family of clubs –– Circle K International for university students, Key Club for students age 14-18, Builders Club for students age 11-14, Kiwanis Kids for students age 6-12 and Aktion Club for adults living with disabilities –– annually raise more than $100 million and dedicate more than 18.5 million volunteer hours through 150,000 annual service projects to strengthen communities and serve children.
 Members also make an impact throughout the world by participating in Kiwanis International’s Global Campaign for Children, The Eliminate Project: Kiwanis eliminating maternal and neonatal tetanus.